Last Updated on May 3, 2023 by Editorial Team

 Most of us have self-answered the above with a blink of a second, without even worrying to recheck it.
-We know that the answer would be correct as we are confident on our math recalling skills.
+We know that the answer would be correct as we are confident in our math-recalling skills.
 Our repeated experience with such problems on our day to day basis made us fluent in solving them without using any assistance.
 This is called Math Fluency.
-It’s an ability to do maths and solve numerical related tasks accurately and quickly.
+It’s an ability to do maths and solve numerical-related tasks accurately and quickly.
 We become more and more fluent in maths as our interaction with it grows with age.

 However, In some students with math difficulties, the impetus of math facts fluency may not achieve that level as expected from an individual of that age.
 Some early interventions are required in such cases.
 A new learning process should be adapted.
 There are numerous ways of turning maths into a fun learning subject.
 One such is to present it to the kids in a form that they like the most.

 Yes, you guessed it right!
 GAMES.
-May it be indoor, outdoor, board or mobile games.
+May it be indoor, outdoor, board, or mobile games.
 Kids learn while playing.
-They develop analytical, strategical and spatial skills while doing it.
-Introducing a bit of numeral facts and tasks in these activites have proven to be quite helpful in building strong mental math skills in long run.
+They develop analytical, strategic, and spatial skills while doing it.
+Introducing a few numeral facts and tasks in these activities has proven to be quite helpful in building strong mental math skills in the long run.

-We curated a list of top 10 free mobile games for building math facts fluency.
-Our focus in this post is on the games that help in building math facts and numerical automacticity.
-We tried reaching every corner for it and thus, coming up with apps that people find useful in improving such skills.
+We curated a list of the top 10 free mobile games for building math facts fluency.
+Our focus in this post is on the games that help in building math facts and numerical automaticity.
+We tried reaching every corner for it and thus, came up with apps that people find useful in improving such skills.

 10. Sushi Monster

-Developed by Scholastic educational team, Sushi Monster is a fun game to test and practice your math fact fluency.
+Developed by the Scholastic educational team, Sushi Monster is a fun game to test and practice your math fact fluency.
 Users need to solve a series of addition and multiplication problems by feeding the monster numbered plates of sushi.
-Players are given a series of product and sums.
+Players are given a series of products and sums.
 They need to build correct equations to feed the monster within the timeframe.
-Quicker they give the correct solution, higher the score will be.
+The quicker they give the correct solution, the higher the score will be.

-The game tests more than just mental math abilities, players need to plan ahead , as the order in which they choose sushi plates will determine if they fully complete the level.
+The game tests more than just mental math abilities, players need to plan ahead, as the order in which they choose sushi plates will determine if they fully complete the level.
 Sushi Monster is recommended for children aged 6 and older.
-It is currently sitting at 4.0 star rating at app store.
-At the moment, Sushi monster have 7 additon levels, 5 multiplication levels, 4 rounds/level and 14 target numbers/round.
+It is currently sitting at a 4.0-star rating at the app store.
+At the moment, the Sushi monster has 7 addition levels, 5 multiplication levels, 4 rounds/level, and 14 target numbers/round.

 9. Monster Math